odin-lang/odin-lang.org/content/docs/overview.md

 package foo
 ```

 And `//+private file` will be equivalent to automatically adding `@(private="file")` to each declaration.
-This means that the remove the private-to-file association, you must apply a private-to-package attribute `@(private)` to the declaration.
+This means that to remove the private-to-file association, you must apply a private-to-package attribute `@(private)` to the declaration.

 * **@(require)**